festinalent3/BS-alert/README.md

 ## Summary

-BS Alert is a project aims to give a voice to reasonable people like me and you.
-With a simple click of a button, you're contributing to the heroic process of cleaning up the internet and reforcing our standard of how online contents should be.
+BS Alert is a project aimed to give a voice to reasonable people like me and you.
+With a simple click of a button, you're contributing to the heroic process of cleaning up the internet and reinforcing our standard of how online contents should be.

 ## Contributors

 * Emma Sjöström - Bringing judgement upon you all
-* Ivan Bakalov -
+* Ivan Bakalov - Lurking in the backend
 * Lexi Tran - Provider of happiness
-* Aday Mesa -
+* Aday Mesa - Mother of shipits

 ## Instructions